infotechnab/BnW/README.md

 Add this two files css and js file which is jquery plugin of color chooser.
 I used it to add option on default gadget about what color the title of post to be displayed.

+Added method in conroller/gadgets.php and model/model1.php

+Added defaultGadgetUpdate method and textBoxUpdate method in gadgets.php controller which is used to update the gadget of default recent post gadget and textbox gadget respectivley.
+And added defaultGadgetUpdate and textBoxUpdate method in model1.php for updating recent post gadget and textbox gadget respectively.

+Added single field in database's gadgets table

+Added textBox field in gadget table for specifying the inserted gadget is textbox and working with textbox according to it.

 ###Functions:
 =====================================================================================================================